 2. Live Chat Support

-One of the biggest advantages of live chat is that it is proactive rather than reactive.
+One of the biggest advantages of live web chat support is that it is proactive rather than reactive.
 This means customers don’t have to wait or send multiple messages back and forth.
 Instead, businesses can solve problems in one conversation (leads to faster solutions).
 It also has shorter wait times compared to email or phone calls.

 3. Chatbots